dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 We can use SSH to get inside this network.
 We use SSH in two main ways:
 - We use SSH to access the course server terminal.
 We can use this to access files stored on the server, and run programs like `python`, `psql`, `nano`, etc.
 - We use SSH to open tunnels through the course server, to the course database.
 An SSH tunnel allows a client computer (ex: your laptop) to connect securely to any application accessible from a remote server (ex: our course server).
 For example:
-  - We run Jupyter notebook servers on the course server.
-We can use an SSH tunnel to open hosted notebooks on our local computers
   - The course server can connect to the course database.
 We can use an SSH tunnel to allow local applications like DBeaver to connect to the course server, via the course server.

 Interested in a deeper dive?
 Here's an article on [SSH tunneling](https://www.ssh.com/ssh/tunneling/).